Synchronous dynamic random-access memory: Construction and operation

-For example, a '512 MB' SDRAM DIMM (which contains 512 MB), might be made of eight or nine SDRAM chips, each containing 512 Mbit of storage, and each one contributing 8 bits to the DIMM's 64- or 72-bit width.
+As an example, a 512 MB SDRAM DIMM (which contains 512 MB), might be made of eight or nine SDRAM chips, each containing 512 Mbit of storage, and each one contributing 8 bits to the DIMM's 64- or 72-bit width.
 A typical 512 Mbit SDRAM chip internally contains four independent 16 MB memory banks.
 Each bank is an array of 8,192 rows of 16,384 bits each.
 (2048 8-bit columns).
 A bank is either idle, active, or changing from one to the other.

 The active command activates an idle bank.
 It presents a two-bit bank address (BA0–BA1) and a 13-bit row address (A0–A12), and causes a read of that row into the bank's array of all 16,384 column sense amplifiers.
 This is also known as "opening" the row.
 This operation has the side effect of refreshing the dynamic (capacitive) memory storage cells of that row.

 Once the row has been activated or "opened", read and write commands are possible to that row.
 Activation requires a minimum amount of time, called the row-to-column delay, or tRCD before reads or writes to it may occur.
 This time, rounded up to the next multiple of the clock period, specifies the minimum number of wait cycles between an active command, and a read or write command.
 During these wait cycles, additional commands may be sent to other banks; because each bank operates completely independently.

 Both read and write commands require a column address.
 Because each chip accesses eight bits of data at a time, there are 2,048 possible column addresses thus requiring only 11 address lines (A0–A9, A11).